Sabah Homasi

-Sabah Homasi (born October 19, 1988) is an American mixed martial artist currently competing in the Welterweight division of Bellator MMA.
-A professional competitor since 2009, he has also competed for the UFC, Titan FC, and Strikeforce.
+Sabah Homasi (born October 19, 1988) is an American mixed martial artist and bare-knuckle boxer currently competing with Bare Knuckle Fighting Championship.
+A professional competitor since 2009, he previously competed in the Welterweight division for the UFC, Bellator MMA, Titan FC, and Strikeforce.

-As of February 7, 2023, he is #10 in the Bellator Welterweight Rankings.

 Background

-Born in Lebanon, New Jersey and raised in nearby East Brunswick, Homasi moved at the age of 10 to Florida and to Dearborn when he had started high school and began training in mixed martial arts.
+Born in New Brunswick, New Jersey, and raised in nearby East Brunswick, Homasi moved at the age of 10 to Florida and to Dearborn when he had started high school and began training in mixed martial arts.
 He is of Lebanese descent.

 Mixed martial arts career

 Early career

 Homasi made his professional MMA debut in May 2009.
 Over the next 7 years he fought for various promotions, including Strikeforce, Titan FC and Bellator MMA.
 Before joining the UFC he amassed a record of 11 wins against 5 losses.

 The Ultimate Fighter

 Homasi competed on The Ultimate Fighter: American Top Team vs. Blackzilians, the 21st season of the reality show The Ultimate Fighter.
 He represented American Top Team.
 In his first fight on the show, Homasi lost to Carrington Banks via decision after three rounds.